-A paper written jointly by the Edinburgh CREATe team has been shortlisted for the Lexis Nexis best paper award at the International Legal Informatics Symposium (IRIS), being held this year in Salzburg, Austria.
+A paper written jointly by the Edinburgh CREATe team has been awarded third place in the Lexis Nexis best paper award at the International Legal Informatics Symposium (IRIS), being held this year in Salzburg, Austria.
 The paper by Smita Kheria, Daithi Mac Sithigh, Judith Rauhofer, and Burkhard Schafer titled ‘( Mis)appropriation Art?
 Copyright and Data protection implications of “CCTV sniffing” as art‘ analyses the legal implications of performance art using CCTV cameras.
 The paper will be published in the proceedings.

 Already in its 14th year, IRIS has been established as the largest and most important academic conference on computers and law in Austria and Central Europe.

-The leading topic of IRIS2013 is Abstraction and Application.
+The leading topic of IRIS2013 was Abstraction and Application.

 In law, abstraction should give a focused view on the essential, i.e. the concrete elements and their characteristics receive a certain conceptual meaning.
 Generalization and their formal representation are the basis for the multi-layered representation of the law (text, commentary, legal ontologies, logical structures, etc.).